webisopen/Docs/content/guide/openchain/ovm/task.md

 #### Collect Royalty

-Royalty fees are escrowed in the contract, so we need to implement a function to collect the fees.
+Royalty fees are escrowed in the contract, this function enables the owner to withdraw the fees.
 ```solidity
     function withdraw() external onlyOwner {
         payable(owner()).transfer(address(this).balance);